willstott101/django-session-jwt/README.rst

         'KEY': 'string value or path to PEM key file',
         # 'KEY': (private_key_or_path, public_key_or_path),

+        # HEADERS can be useful to specify things like "kid" in the JWT header
+        'HEADERS': {'header_key': 'header_val'}

         # The session field is used to store the session key within the JWT.
 The default
         # is 'sk' but it can be overridden.
         'SESSION_FIELD': 'sk',